STA-198-GLHLTH-298-Fall-2022/website/content/home/project.md

 ### Criteria

-- Content - What is the quality of research and/or policy question and relevancy of data to those questions?
+- Content - Is the problem addressed of global health relevance?
+What is the quality of research and/or policy question and relevancy of data to those questions?
+Did the team use sufficiently challenging visualizations and analyses to address the questions?
 - Correctness - Are statistical procedures carried out and explained correctly?
 Are the procedures used appropriate for the data?
 - Writing and Presentation - What is the quality of the statistical presentation, writing, and explanations?
 - Creativity and Critical Thought - Is the project carefully thought out?
 Are the limitations carefully considered?
 Does it appear that time and effort went into the planning and implementation of the project?

 ### Team peer evaluation

-You will be asked to fill out a survey where you  will report a contribution percentage for each team member.
-Filling out the survey is a prerequisite for getting credit on the team member evaluation.If you are suggesting that an individual did less than their fair share of the work, please provide some explanation.
+You will be asked to fill out a survey where you  will report a contribution percentage for each team member at the time each project deliverable is submitted.
+Filling out the survey is a prerequisite for getting credit on the team member evaluation.
+If you are suggesting that an individual did less than their fair share of the work, please provide some explanation.
 When peer scores indicate a team member did not do their fair share of work, proportional grading may be used (e.g., half the fair share yields half the points expected).

 ### Late work policy

 - There is no late submission / make up for the presentation.
-You must be in class on the day of the presentation to get credit for it *or* pre-record and submit your presentation by 9am in the morning of the presentations.
+You must be in class on the day of the presentation to get credit for it.

 - The late work policy for the write-up is 5% of the maximum obtainable mark per calendar day up to seven calendar days after the deadline.
 If you intend to submit work late for the project, you must notify the course organizer before the original deadline as well as as soon as the completed work is submitted on GitHub.